 Cook the Vegetables:

-- Add 2 cloves minced garlic and cook for an additional 1 minute, stirring constantly, until fragrant.
+- Add 2 cloves garlic and cook for an additional 1 minute, stirring constantly, until fragrant.

 Make the Roux:

-- Add the 4 tablespoons of unsalted butter to the skillet, letting it melt completely.
+- Add 4 tablespoons (56 g) unsalted butter to the skillet and let it melt completely.
 Stir to coat the vegetables.

-- Sprinkle the ½ cup gluten-free all-purpose flour over the mixture and stir continuously for 1–2 minutes.
-Let the flour cook slightly until it turns a light golden color.
+- Sprinkle ½ cup (70 g) gluten-free all-purpose flour blend over the mixture and stir continuously for 1–2 minutes.
+Let the flour cook slightly until it turns a light golden color and smells nutty.

 Create the Sauce:

-- Slowly pour in the 2 cups of gluten-free chicken broth, whisking constantly to prevent lumps from forming.
+- Slowly pour in 2 cups (470 g) gluten-free chicken broth, whisking constantly to prevent lumps from forming.

-- Once smooth, stir in 1 cup of half and half, 1 tablespoon fresh thyme (or 1 teaspoon dried thyme), 1 teaspoon salt, and ¼ teaspoon black pepper.
+- Once smooth, stir in 1 cup (242 g) half and half, 1 tablespoon fresh thyme leaves, 1 teaspoon salt, and ¼ teaspoon black pepper.

 - Bring the mixture to a simmer and cook for 7–10 minutes, stirring frequently, until the sauce thickens significantly and coats the back of a spoon.